joshbegley/nyt-latest/README.md

 `The judge, Paula Xinis, said some legal safeguard was needed because the Trump administration had already shown in this and other deportation cases that it could not be trusted.`\
 https://nytimes.com/2025/07/11/us/politics/abrego-garcia-deportation-judge-protection-trump.html

 **Venus Williams accepts D.C.
-Open wildcard to play first WTA tournament in over a year**\
+Open wild card to play first WTA tournament in over a year**\
 `Williams' last appearance came in a straight-set defeat to Diana Shnaider in the first round of the Miami Open in March 2024.`\
 https://nytimes.com/athletic/6488615/2025/07/11/tennis-venus-williams-wild-card-dc-open/